Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Causal Effect of an Aggregate Treatment

-where we use the chain rule and the \ref{a:surgicality} assumption to transform the interventional distributions into their observational counterparts.
-Note that the intervention value $a$ is a parameter of $P^*$ because the \ref{a:agg-constr} must be satisfied for $a$.
+where we use $ \opdo(a)$ instead of $\opdo(A=a)$ for brevity, and the chain rule and the surgicality assumption to transform the interventional distributions into their observational counterparts.
+Note that the intervention value $a$ is a parameter of $P^*$ because the aggregation rule must be satisfied for $a$.
 Since the $P^*$-term marks the crucial (and only) difference between the ACID and the observational distribution of $\mathbf{V}$, we will refer to both \eqref{eq:iidist} and the specific $P^*$ distribution as the ACID, as long as it is clear from context.

 The SCM corresponding to an intervention on the aggregate $A$ for the system described by \eqref{scm:generalcase} is then given by:

 Furthermore, $\E[Y\,|\,\opdo(A = a)]$ is now computed as